kevinlwebb/Volunteer-Finder/README.md

 Build An Alexa Volunteer Finder Skill using ASK Python SDK
 =========================================

-This Alexa sample skill finds volunteer opportunities in your area and sends you an email with links.
+This Alexa skill finds volunteer opportunities in your area and sends you an email with links.

 Concepts